Sentences and paragraphs in plain language

 Your SR&ED claim will generally be processed within 60 calendar days of the date we receive your completed claim and your income tax return for the year.
 Refundable claims selected for review will generally be completed within 180 calendar days of the date we receive your completed claim.
 For detailed information about processing times, review the SR&ED program service standards.

-Use active voice rather than passive voice
+Use the active voice

 In a passive sentence, it may be unclear who or what is doing the action.
+This makes the sentence harder to understand.
+The structure of a passive sentence is:

 Use the active voice to make it clear who is responsible for the action.
-Active voice also helps you write more concise sentences.

 Example: Using active voice